Michael98Liu/fair-and-inclusive-scientific-publishing/readme.md

 ## Reproducing results
 In order to reproduce our results, the following is needed:
-1. A subscription to Elsevier
+1. A subscription to Elsevier;
 2. Formal permission from Elsevier before proceeding with any form of data collection (see our letter of terms and agreement from Elsevier).

 ## System requirements